brshewmaker/miles-chat/readme.md

 5. In app/config/database.php, change the mysql DB connection options to your database and username/password
 6. Optionally, you can change the path for file uploads in app/config/uploads.php
 7. In the miles-chat path, run `composer install --prefer-dist --no-dev`  You can leave off the --no-dev if you also want to install the dev packages from composer.json
+8. Run `composer dump-autoload`
-8. Run the database migrations:
+9. Run the database migrations:
 	`php artisan migrate:install`
 	`php artisan migrate`
-9. Create a new virtual host for the application or you can also create a symbolic link to the /public folder of miles-chat.
+10. Create a new virtual host for the application or you can also create a symbolic link to the /public folder of miles-chat.
 For example, on a typical Ubuntu LAMP stack you could do `sudo ln -s /path/to/miles-chat/public /var/www/miles-chat` which would allow you to go to http://localhost/miles-chat.

 ## Why does this even exist?